 The Track alongside Lake Rotoroa is permently closed.
 You can arrange to be collected by the water taxi.

 Hukere Stream: From the junction with the Travers Track it is a steady, four-hour ascent to Angelus Hut (26 bunks) and the lake-filled basins of the Travers Range.
 See Angelus Hut tracks and routes.

 Hopeless Creek: Follow the river for 1 hour 30 minutes to Hopeless Hut (6 bunks).

 Cupola Basin: 2 hours 30 minutes of strenuous climbing leads to the lofty perch of Cupola Hut (8 bunks), with superb views of Mt Hopeless.

 This is a worthwhile overnight trip from the main circuit.
 Head upstream from West Sabine swingbridge.
 After 1 hour 30 minutes, the valley broadens and the track passes through forest destroyed by an avalanche in 1980.
 Climb steeply, in two stages to a high basin containing Blue Lake Hut (16 bunks).

 Blue Lake, known to Ngati Apa iwi as Rotomairewhenua (the land of peaceful waters) is thought to be the clearest fresh water in the world.
 While only seven metres deep the clarity of the lake water can exceed 80m which is close to the theortically calculated clarity of distilled water.

-Respect these waters and do not wash yourself, your clothes or dishes in the lake.
+Respect these waters and do not swim, wash yourself, your clothes or dishes in the lake.